Crushy/TwistyCube/README.md

 # TwistyCube

 An implementation of a classic Rubik's cube in Unity3D (2019.1.1f1 to be precise).
-Aimed at mobile and PC.
 I've tried to keep everything short, simple and modular (well, as best as I could considering I did it in a week and have a full-time job).

 ## Architecture